Mitchell Machiela, Sc.D., M.P.H.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Integrative Tumor Epidemiology Branch|

 Dr. Machiela received his M.P.H. in epidemiology from the University of Michigan and his Sc.D. in epidemiology from the Harvard T.H.
 Chan School of Public Health.
-He joined the Laboratory of Translational Genomics as a postdoctoral fellow in 2012, and transitioned to the Laboratory of Genetic Susceptibility in 2015.
+His doctoral thesis focused on germline genetics and prostate cancer risk.
+Dr. Machiela joined the Laboratory of Translational Genomics as a postdoctoral fellow in 2012, and transitioned to the Laboratory of Genetic Susceptibility in 2015.
 In 2016, he was promoted to research fellow.
-He was appointed to the position of Earl Stadtman Tenure-Track Investigator in 2017.
-Dr. Machiela has received numerous awards for his work, including two DCEG Fellowship Achievement Awards and two awards for the DCEG Outstanding Research Paper by a Fellow.
+Dr. Machiela was appointed to the position of Earl Stadtman Tenure-Track Investigator in 2017.

 Dr. Machiela’s research is focused on elucidating the role of germline variation and somatic mosaicism in cancer risk.
 He is leading studies of large-scale genetic mosaicism to investigate the causes of acquired mosaic alterations and their impact on cancer risk.
 He also conducts and analyzes genetic association studies to elucidate the underlying genetic architecture of different cancers (e.g. pediatric and common adult cancers).